valerieching/WeddingWebsite/content/about.md

 I'm a current undergrad at Duke University (2018), where I double major in CS and Statistics.
 Starting in August, I'll be joining Apple as a Research Engineer on their Apple Media Products Analytics team.

+ISFJ (if you put stock in Myers-Briggs), feminist, dog lover (cats are ok), future proprietor of a cauliflower farm.

 {{< figure class="image main" src="/images/self.jpg" >}}